Route-and-Reason: Scaling Large Language Model Reasoning with Reinforced Model Router: Methodology

 \subsection{Dual-Module Co-training via Iterative Reinforcement Learning}

-After the initial SFT of $\mathcal{M}_{\text{decomp}}(\theta_{\text{decomp}})$ and $\mathcal{M}_{\text{alloc}}(\theta_{\text{alloc}})$, a staged reinforcement learning (RL) pipeline further refines their capabilities and promotes synergistic collaboration within the Model Router.
-In each iteration, one module's parameters are updated while the other's are fixed, allowing targeted improvements based on task success feedback.
-The primary reward signal, $R_{final}$, for this RL process is a binary indicator based on the final correctness of the task $T$:
+After the initial SFT of $\mathcal{M}_{\text{decomp}}(\theta_{\text{decomp}})$ and $\mathcal{M}_{\text{alloc}}(\theta_{\text{alloc}})$, We employ a staged RL pipeline to further refine their capabilities and promote synergistic collaboration within the Model Router.
+In each iteration, one module's parameters are updated while the other remains fixed, allowing targeted improvements based on task success feedback, which also circumvents the non-differentiability and discontinuities arising from cascading two LLMs, thereby stabilizing training.
+The primary reward signal is a binary indicator based on the final correctness of the task $T$:

-We utilize Group Relative Policy Optimization (GRPO) for this co-training phase.
-The general objective function for GRPO, which we adapt for training both $\mathcal{M}_{\text{decomp}}$ and $\mathcal{M}_{\text{alloc}}$, is given by: